 Today I’m going to use my Food Words Interactive Books to talk about ways you can use text and print books to build understanding of the comprehension of read sight words.
 And along the way I’ll share some strategies to use with them that will help build comprehension.

 The books are designed to tell simple stories using the 100 Food Word sight words in the corresponding task cards, file folders, worksheets and BINGO games.
 All of these are designed to help move the students to better recognizing and then understanding the words they are learning.
 And they are written at about a first, maybe 2nd grade level.
+They are also part of a whole kit of teaching functional literacy skills including discrete trials and fluency here.

 Matching Words to Pictures